mdn/content/files/en-us/web/css/var/index.md

 {{EmbedLiveSample("Using a custom property set in another file")}}

-The background color of the HTML body will be pink.
+The background color of the HTML body will be pink in this case even though the custom property is declared in another file.
+This is because of the global scope of the `:root` selector.

 ### Custom properties with fallbacks for use when the property has not been set